American Wine Pairings for Thanksgiving

 Bubbles Are The Best!

-Champagne and American sparkling wine make for the perfect wine pairing for just about any dish – regardless of the season.
+Champagne and sparkling wine make for the perfect wine pairing for just about any dish – regardless of the season.
 Its bright acidity and light body can pair with richer meat dishes (think hamburgers and steak) to lighter ones such as oysters and all the way to the mountain of dishes served on Thanksgiving.

 For Thanksgiving wine pairings, you can go with white or pink bubbles – or both!
 I personally like the rosé as it has a little more body and can standup to the bigger dishes while also complementing the lighter flavors on your plate.